Post Summary: A Month By Month Breakdown of the Best Time to Visit Jordan

 This is the hottest time of the year to visit Jordan, and you won’t want to spend a ton of time under the sun.
 If you visit during this time you’ll likely always be looking for shade or AC.
 However, prices are at their lowest, but you’ll also find many establishments closed for the low season.

-Best Time of Year to Travel to Jordan?
+When is the Absolute Best Time of Year to Travel to Jordan?

 We personally visited Jordan in October, and although it was hot it was never too hot.
 We stayed in Wadi Rum comfortably, walked for hours around Petra, and swam in the Dead Sea.
 Crowds were high at the main sites, but we were still able to get last-minute accommodation deals.
 I would suggest visiting Jordan during the high seasons (March-May and September-November)